heremaps/xyz-documentation/docs/cli/basic-features.md

 !!! note "Feature IDs"

-    XYZ requires that every feature in a space has a unique id.
+    Data Hub requires that every feature in a space has a unique id.
 (This lets you access features in a space using the API.)
-If a GeoJSON feature does not have an ID (a common occurance), XYZ's default upload behavior is to create one based on a hash of the feature's property.
+If a GeoJSON feature does not have an ID (a common occurance), Data Hub's default upload behavior is to create one based on a hash of the feature's property.
 (Note that if you have duplicate records in a dataset at the same location, only the first will be uploaded.)
-    If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have XYZ use them.
-If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, XYZ will consider it an update and overwrite the existing feature with the new feature.
+    If you are certain that your dataset has a well-managed set of unique feature IDs, use `upload -o` to have Data Hub use them.
+If you use `-o` to upload a new dataset, and a new feature has the same ID as an existing feature, Data Hub will consider it an update and overwrite the existing feature with the new feature.
 Note that many public datasets often have a "unique" set of feature IDs that are simply incremental integers which can lead to feature replacement that you probably didn't want.

 ##### Upload a CSV file

     here xyz upload -f /Users/xyz/data.csv

-XYZ will attempt to choose the columns containing the latitude and longitude fields based on well known names including:
+Data Hub will attempt to choose the columns containing the latitude and longitude fields based on well known names including:

     y, ycoord, ycoordinate, coordy, coordinatey, latitude, lat x, xcoord, xcoordinate, coordx, coordinatex, longitude, lon, lng, long, longitud